-OF THE USURPATION OF FUNCTIONS
+§ OF THE USURPATION OF FUNCTIONS

+Unlawful exercise of public functions.
 84. Whosoever shall assume any public function, whether civil or military, without being entitled thereto, and shall perform any act thereof, shall, on conviction, be liable to imprisonment for a term from four months to one year.